CCA Master’s Students Program

 Guidelines and terms

-Participants will be selected by a CCA internal committee.
-Selected candidates will work collaboratively on a common research project, with advising and support provided by the CCA’s Associate Director of Research.
+Participants will be selected by a CCA-Jardin de Métis selection committee.
+Selected candidates will work collaboratively on a common research project, with advising and support provided by the CCA’s Associate Director of Research and Coordinator, Research, in addition to members of an advisory committee.

 Students currently enrolled in professional and post-professional master’s programs—Master of Architecture, Master of Landscape Architecture, Master of Environmental Design, or Master of Urban Design— in Canada are eligible to apply, regardless of citizenship.

-Selected candidates are expected to participate in a one-month residency at the Jardins de Métis (1st to 30 June) and two-month residency at CCA (1st July to 31 August), for which they will receive a stipend of CAN $7,500 to cover travel, housing, and living expenses while in Montréal and Grand-Métis.
+Selected candidates are expected to participate in a three-month residency at the CCA and the Jardins de Métis during the summer (June, July and August), for which they will receive a stipend of CAN$7 500 to cover travel, housing, and living expenses while in Montréal and Grand-Métis.
+June will be spent at the Jardins de Métis, and July and August at the CCA.
 The award is non-renewable.

 Application